|

 it, or indeed a comprehensive book of Venice's churches available in English.

-It's all my own work.
-The photos are too, except where noted.
+It's all my own work, including the photos, except where noted.

 The churches are divided up by sestiere - the six 'boroughs'